One of the notions that some Unix and Linux dæmon management subsystems incorporate is that of

 notify_socket(), enable adoption of the protocol where the systemd-author-supplied libraries do not.

 The people who rolled their own code also haven't suffered from the systemd authors revoking their MIT copyright licence.
 In 2014, with much less fanfare than the original announcement of a liberally licensed library for use on even "exotic Unixes", systemd author Kay Sievers changed the MIT copyright licence to a GNU one.
+(Strictly speaking, that was illegal, as Kay Sievers was not the copyright owner and licensor; Lennart Poettering was.)
 The code had also changed to no longer be "drop-in .c sources".
 It is now, rather, a shared library that isn't available for servers to link to outwith Linux systemd operating systems at all.

 A lot is made of the relative simplicity of implementing the various protocols in the programs for the managed services.
 Not much is thought about the problems of the manager-side implementation, or of general IPC security good practices.